5778 Board of Directors Executive Committee

 FRED HELMS: Fred has been a member of Agudas Achim since 1966, and has served on the Board of Directors in several capacities over the years.
 He is the chair of the synagogue’s cemetery committee and the Rosh of the men’s Chevra Kadisha.
 He and his wife were married at Agudas Achim.
 His children attended CAARS, and had their b’nai mitzvot here.
 Rabbi Blumofe officiated at the weddings of both of his daughters and his son’s funeral.
 Congregation Agudas Achim is a central part of his life and he is honored to serve as the President-Elect.
 Outside of the synagogue, he is a runner who practices just enough law so he can afford running gear.

 One of the values Brooke holds most dear about our congregation is how we welcome any who wish to come and be part of our community.
-To honor that value, she is proud to serve on the CAA board and as a member of the inclusion committee and Co-VP of Membership.
+TTo honor that value, she is proud to serve the CAA board as VP of Education and as a member of the inclusion committee.
 Her Jewish leadership chops were first honed as a leader in BBYO and later as an active member of UT Hillel and SDT.
 After college, she spent some time as a Jewish Community professional in Dallas at the Aaron Family JCC before returning to UT to pursue her PhD in child psychology.
 It was during this time as a graduate student that she began to attend CAA, feeling so thankful that the Agudas community had a warm and welcoming place for her to attend the various chagim as a nonmember.
 This experience left no doubt as to which congregation she would later join with her husband, Brian, and their two young daughters Evan and Ayla who both attend CAARS.
 She’s blessed to have built a life where she gets to be with her children, work part-time as a licensed psychologist in a small private practice, and give back to the spiritual home that has given her so much.

 PEARL KAPLAN: Pearl has been a member of CAA since moving to Austin from El Paso in 2006.
 Having Shabbat dinner with her family–especially her grandchildren–is the highlight of her week.
 She is excited to be part of the CAA board and hopes to help with fundraising and social action.